-It is often hard to get honest feedback from a prospect after a chemistry meeting or a phone interview, when the decision didn’t go your way.
+It is often hard to get honest feedback from a prospect after a chemistry Zoom or a phone post mortem when the decision didn’t go your way.
 We hear things like; you have a great agency but, it was so close, you were very good, we decided to go a different way, you just didn’t have what we were looking for, and so on.
-It's like valentine hearts – meaningless words with no substance.
+It's like Valentine's hearts – meaningless words with no substance.

 I thought if they aren’t going to tell me after the meeting maybe they will tell me under a cloak of anonymity.
 I just completed a survey of over 150 marketers representing companies small to large and brands in both B2B and B2C industries.
 I asked them to give one piece of advice to make that first meeting a success.